johnhearn/johnhearn.github.io/_posts/2018-06-07-expected-loss-and-unit-tests.md

 asset-type: article
 name: expected-loss-unit-test
 title: Expected Loss of a Unit Test
-description: Exploration of the concept of expected loss as a measure of the effectiveness of a unit testing
+description: Exploration of the concept of expected loss as a measure of the effectiveness of a unit testing.
 date: 2017-06-07 09:18:00 +00:00
 author: John Hearn
 tags: